Central Zone Interim Meeting

 Registration

-Delegate registration fee: $300 for delegates, which includes Thursday’s welcome dinner and Friday’s lunch and evening event.
-The registration fee will increase by $50 after March 31.
+Delegate registration fee: $400 for delegates, which includes Thursday’s welcome reception; Friday’s breakfast, lunch, and evening event; and Saturday’s breakfast.
+The registration fee will increase by $50 after March 30.

-Guest registration fee: $225 for guests, which includes Thursday’s welcome dinner and Friday’s evening event.
-Registered guests may add Friday’s lunch with delegates for $75 (NCEES’ cost for this event).
-The registration fee will increase by $50 after March 31.
+Guest registration fee: $350 for guests, which includes Thursday’s welcome reception; Friday’s breakfast and evening event; and Saturday’s breakfast.
+The registration fee will increase by $50 after March 30.

 Registration process